 Ammonium channels are prevalent in leptospires but in variable numbers; thus, L. interrogans has two dissimilar paralogs, and L. biflexa has three, but L. borgpetersenii has only one.
 Interestingly, it appears that one of these proteins in each organism hits the homolog from Azospirillum brasilense (TC#1.A.11.1.4) with excellent comparable scores.
 These three proteins are undoubtedly orthologs.
-It is worth noting that the A. brasilense protein is subject to multiple mechanisms of regulation, which may be applicable to the spirochete proteins as well [41].
+It is worth noting that the A. brasilense protein is subject to multiple mechanisms of regulation which may be applicable to the spirochete proteins as well [41].

 The three Leptospira species examined possess either one or two homologs of Epithelial Chloride Channels (TC#1.A.13), characterized only in animals.
 Although bacterial homologs have been identified, in none of them is the function known.
 Our results reveal that these spirochete proteins exhibit the same topology as the mammalian proteins, suggesting a similar function.
-These proteins may prove to exhibit chloride channel activities comparable to those found in eukaryotes.
+We suggest that these proteins will prove to exhibit chloride channel activities comparable to those found in eukaryotes.

-The three leptospires display either zero or one small mechanosensitive ion channel (MscS; TC#1.A.23), and interestingly,
+The three leptospires display either zero or one small mechanosensitive ion channel (MscS; TC#1.A.23), and interestingly, L. biflexa is the one that lacks such a protein.
+All three organisms lack an MscL channel (TC#1.A.22).
+Proteins of both of these families are known to function in osmotic adaptation [42].